napilab/napi-xcom/downloads/index.md

 # NaPi-X downloads

+Coming soon...

-We are in deep development.
+We are in deep process to prepare NapiOS images.